-The firm provides legal representation in a number of different practice areas, using a team approach that takes advantage of the attorneys’ experience in particular areas of law.
+The firm provides legal representation in a number of different practice areas, using a team approach taking advantage of the attorneys’ experience in particular areas of law.
 This collaborative approach enables the firm to provide comprehensive services to its clients and to meet their various needs.

 Business & Banking

-The Business & Banking Practice Group works with clients in the formation of all types of business entities.
-The Group also handles mergers and acquisitions, compliance with regulatory laws and negotiations.
+The Business & Banking Practice Group works with clients in the structuring of all types of business entities and serving their business needs.
+The Group also represents local and regional lenders in all types of financing transactions.

 Estates & Trusts

-The Estates & Trusts Practice Group handles both simple and sophisticated estate planning needs.
-This include wills, powers of attorney, health care declarations, digital assets, and trusts.
-The Group also deals with probate, estate administration and elder law issues.
+The Estates & Trusts Practice Group handles both simple and sophisticated estate planning needs, including Wills, Powers of Attorney, Health Care Declarations, digital assets, and Trusts.
+The Group also deals with probate and estate administration.